BezaluLLC/Lighthouse-Offerings/README.md

 ## Instructions

+### Forking

+1. Fork this repository
+2. Edit the "Deploy to Azure" button to be the raw content URL for your repo's template file
+3. Edit the template to have your group IDs
+4. Optionally replace the role IDs with your own preferred selection

+### Usage

 1. Open a browser window (typically in-private/incognito for MSP technicians)
 2. Paste the button (or repository) link into the address bar and launch
 3. Configure the template parameters to match your business branding